 ASOC offers

-Spatial Omics Bioinformatics and Beyond
+Spatial Omics Histology Bioinformatics

 The Applied Spatial Omics Centre (ASOC) constitutes the hub of Spatial Transcriptomics/Proteomics and Bioinformatics.
 ASOC provides advanced genomic technologies and cutting-edge methods to researchers and clinicians at the University of Calgary as well as external academic and industry Scientists.